-\textit{Density-Density Correlator --} The main features of the interaction in Rydberg systems are mediated through a two-body process; therefore, employing the two-body density-density correlator $\langle n_i n_j \rangle$ provides deeper insight into the particles' interaction.
-This quantity serves as a direct and experimentally accessible measure of spatial correlations and offers a clear signature of the Rydberg blockade phenomenon.
-Our setup relies on the changes of the blockade radius, therefore this measure offers a direct connection to the applied electric fields.
-To showcase this dependence, we consider a system of $N = 19$ atoms with an interatomic separation $R = 15 \, \mu$m, and calculate the correlator for different electric field configurations at the time where the fidelity of the fully excited state ($\ket{1_{1}, \dots, 1_{19}}$) is maximum, Fig.~\ref{fig:density_density_N_19}.
-We note that the diagonal terms represent the expectation value of the density at each site which, for atoms subject to electric fields close to resonance, takes smaller values compared to those with an electric field away from the resonance.
-Thus, the local density expectation value already provides a signature of the overall shape of the electric field.
+\textit{Density-Density Correlator --} { The main features of interactions in Rydberg systems are mediated through a two-body process; therefore, using the two-body density-density correlator $\langle n_i n_j \rangle$ offers deeper insight into the particles' interactions.
+This quantity serves as a direct and experimentally accessible indicator of spatial correlations and provides a clear signature of the Rydberg blockade phenomenon.
+Our setup depends on the changes of the blockade radius; thus, this measure directly links to the applied electric fields.
+To illustrate this dependence, we now consider a system of $N = 19$ atoms arranged linearly with an interatomic separation of $R = 15 \, \mu$m, and compute the correlator for various electric field configurations at the moment when the fidelity of the fully excited state ($\ket{1_{1}, \dots, 1_{19}}$) is maximum (Fig.~\ref{fig:density_density_N_19}).
+In this case, we focus on a one-dimensional array where the electric field varies along the array.
+Diagonal terms represent the expectation value of the density at each site, which, for atoms subject to electric fields close to resonance, takes smaller values compared to fields far from resonance.
+Consequently, the local density expectation value provides a signature of the overall shape of the electric field. }